andrewjk/torpor/language-tools/README.md

 This is the Visual Studio Code language server for [Torpor](https://torpor.dev) ([Github](https://github.com/andrewjk/torpor)).

-Torpor is yet another JavaScript framework, designed for simplicity and completeness.
+Torpor is a full-stack JavaScript framework that aims for simplicity and completeness.

 The language server provides syntax highlighting, type checking and auto-completion for `.torp` files, which look something like this: